What is yield farming in decentralized finance (DeFi)?

 The goal of a yield farming crypto is to provide a high return on investment.
-Lending, borrowing, supplying cash to liquidity pools, and staking LP tokens will be among the procedures.
+Lending, borrowing and supplying cash to liquidity pools and staking LP tokens are ways to earn passive income with DeFi.

-Lending and borrowing are two simple ways to earn annual percentage yield (APY) on your money.
-For example, a farmer could use a loan platform to offer a stable coin like DAI and start earning interest on their investment.
+Lending and borrowing are two simple ways to earn an annual percentage yield (APY) on your money.
+For example, a farmer could use a loan platform to offer a stablecoin like DAI and start earning interest on their investment.
 They may then take it to the next level with liquidity and leverage.